 I find everything about this pattern so flattering.
 The neckline is gorgeous and I am the first to admit that I don’t love high necks.
 I also think the hem is so pretty – especially in a rayon – the way it drapes!

 Buttonholes and I are not friends – so I pretty much shy away from them at all costs.
 For this top, there was no way to avoid them.
 I knew it would be impossible for me to get the top on without the buttons and so I sucked it up and went for it.
-Thanks to Emily’s amazing tip, I used the really helpful buttonhole program on my Bernina which made adding them so easy!
-You hold the button up to the screen to size the buttonhole – seriously genius!
+I used the really helpful buttonhole program on my Bernina which made adding them so easy!
+You hold the button up to the screen to size the buttonhole and you have a perfectly sized button hole – seriously genius!
+You can check out the tutorial here!
 Because I decided to sew this Monday morning and sewed it up on Monday morning, I had to use what buttons I had on hand, but I think they worked.
 I have a button variety pack from Wawak which usually does the trick!

 What more is there to say about this fabric — Cotton and Steel + Rifle Paper Co + Rayon = Amazing!
 If you’ve never worked with rayon before, I would really recommend Cotton and Steel rayon – it is one of the more stable rayons I’ve worked with.
 One step I try not to skip these days with rayon is ironing it before cutting into it.
 It really helps with the shiftyness of the rayon.